zammad/zammad-user-documentation/basics/zammad-glossary.rst

    You can learn more on our `SLA landing page <https://zammad.com/en/product/features/sla>`_.

+SSO
+   Single-sign-on (SSO) allows you to access all your systems and devices with just one login.
+There are various providers that make this process easy and secure.
+Zammad currently supports SSO via SAML and Shibboleth.

+   .. hint:: 🤓 Self Hosted users can also use Kerberos authentication.

+   You can learn more on our `SSO landing page <https://zammad.com/en/product/features/sso>`_.

 State
    Every ticket has a state.
 You can change it once you've updated the ticket.
    There are four types of states, and they are all color-coded.